A tensor decomposition algorithm for large ODEs with conservation laws: Introduction

 \section{Introduction}

-Large-scale evolutionary equations for many-body systems arise ubiquitously in numerical modeling.
-The cases of particular interest and difficulty involve many configuration coordinates.
-For instance, the time-dependent \emph{Schroedinger} equation describes the wavefunction, depending on all positions of all quantum particles or states of spins.
-Another important example is the simulation of the joint probability density function either in continuous (\emph{Fokker-Planck} equation) or discrete (\emph{master} equation) variables.
+Large-scale evolutionary equations for many-body systems arise ubiquitously in the numerical modeling.
+The cases of particular interest and difficulty involve many configuration coordinates in the state space.
+For instance, the time-dependent \emph{Schroedinger} equation describes the wavefunction, which depends on all positions of all quantum particles or states of spins.
+Another important example is the joint probability density function, which obeys \emph{Fokker-Planck} or \emph{master} equations in continuous or discrete spaces, respectively.
+The solution of a problem with $d$ configuration variables is a $d$-variate function.
+When $d$ is much larger than $3$, a reasonably uniform discretization would require $\O(n^d)$ degrees of freedom.
+Typical examples in quantum physics involve $d$ being of the order of hundreds, and the straightforward computation with $n^d$ unknowns is impossible.

-In case of $d$ configuration variables, solutions of these problems are $d$-variate functions.
-On the discrete level, one may typically assume that finite sets of $n$ admissible values are introduced for each coordinate independently (e.g. a standard tensor product discretization grid).
-Thereby, we do not discriminate the variables from the very beginning.
-However, the total amount of entries, defining the multivariate function, scales as $n^d$.
-Even if the \emph{dimension} $d$ is of the order of hundreds and $n=2$ (a modest size for spin dynamics problems), this becomes an enormously large number, and straightforward computations are unthinkable.

-To cope with such \emph{high-dimensional} problems, one has to employ \emph{(data-)sparse} techniques, i.e. describe the solution by much less unknowns than $n^d$.
-Different state of the art approaches were developed for this task.
-Among the most successful ones we may identify Monte Carlo methods \cite{metropolis-mc-1949,hastings-mcmc-1970}, Sparse Grids \cite{smolyak-1963,griebel-sparsegrids-2004}, and tensor product representations.
-In this paper, we follow the latter framework.
+To cope with such \emph{high-dimensional} problems, one has to employ \emph{data-sparse} techniques, i.e. describe the solution by much fewer unknowns than $n^d$.
+Different approaches exist for this task.
+Among the most successful ones we may identify Monte Carlo (and Quasi Monte Carlo) methods \cite{nieder-qmc-1978,graham-QMC-2011}, Sparse Grids \cite{smolyak-1963,griebel-sparsegrids-2004}, and tensor product representations.
+In this paper, we adopt the latter framework.

-\emph{Tensor product methods} rely on the idea of separation of variables: a $d$-variate array (or \emph{tensor}) may be defined or approximated by sums and products of univariate vectors.
-Extensive information can be found in recent reviews and books, e.g. \cite{kolda-review-2009,khor-survey-2011,hackbusch-2012,larskres-survey-2013,schollwock-2011}.
-A promising potential of tensor product methods stems from the fact that each univariate \emph{factor} requires only $n$ elements to store instead of $n^d$.
-If a tensor can be approximated up to the required accuracy with a moderate amount of such terms, the memory and complexity savings may be outstanding.
+\emph{Tensor product decompositions} rely on the idea of separation of variables: a $d$-variate array (or \emph{tensor}) can be defined or approximated by sums of products of univariate factors.
+Extensive information can be found in recent reviews and books, e.g. \cite{kolda-review-2009,hackbusch-2012,bokh-surv-2015}.
+A promising potential of the tensor product methods stems from the fact that a univariate factor is defined by only $n$ values.
+If a tensor can be approximated up to the required accuracy with a moderate number of factors, the memory and complexity savings can be outstanding.